ed-donner/llm_engineering/README.md

 ```

 This file is listed in the `.gitignore` file, so it won't get checked in and your keys stay safe.
+If you have any problems with this process, there's a simple workaround which I explain in the video.

 ### Starting in Week 3, we'll also be using Google Colab for running with GPUs

+You should be able to use the free tier or minimal spend to complete all the projects in the class.
+I personally signed up for Colab Pro+ and I'm loving it - but it's not required.

 The colab links are in the Week folders and also here:
 - For week 3 day 1, this Google Colab shows what [colab can do](https://colab.research.google.com/drive/1DjcrYDZldAXKJ08x1uYIVCtItoLPk1Wr?usp=sharing)